dongyx/hardv/README.md

 Input Format
 ------------

-A card is a key-value structure contains at least two fields `Q` and `A`.
+A card is a key-value dictionary.

 The key and the value are separated by a tab character or a newline character.